arunvignesh15/PDF_to_Word/README.md

 # PDF_to_Word
-With the help of Python, a PDF Document is been converted to Word Document with the help of Python and Java.
+With the help of Python and Java, a PDF Document is been converted to Word Document.